ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 | playlist\_genre | rock-r\&b  |          0 |    0.276 |    0.115 |     0.436 |       0.000 |
 | playlist\_genre | rock-rap   |          0 |  \-0.547 |  \-0.705 |   \-0.388 |       0.000 |

-When looking at the loudness of genres using the tukey test we see that pop and latin are extremely similar, but the other genres are all different for the level of loudness.

 ### Tukey Test for Duration

 | term            | contrast   | null.value | estimate | conf.low | conf.high | adj.p.value |